If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 In addition, we’re also going to see more and more devices coming online, and your startup needs to take those into consideration with its content strategy.

-One of the most significant changes in 2017, and a trend that will continue to grow in 2018, is the use of voice search.
+One of the most significant changes in 2017, and a trend that will continue to grow, is the use of voice search.

 According to MarketingLand, 89% of teens and 85% of adults say that voice search is the future.